Using Opaque and Secret Objects

 NOTE

-A Secret type of security object is used to store a secret value that is not a key or certificate.
-For example, passphrase, password, and so on.
+A Secret type of Security-object is used to store a secret value that is not a key or certificate.
+For example, a passphrase, a password, and so on.
+Their values are only retrievable through the Export API, and such access is audit logged.

-Fortanix Data Security Manager Secret Objects vs Opaque Objects
+2.0 Fortanix DSM Secret Objects vs Opaque Objects

 The following table highlights the differences and similarities between an Opaque and a Secret Object.